 When Hashem created Adam HaRishon, He blew into him a living spirit which separated him from all the animals.
 Rashi tells us what this spirit was thought and speech, particularly in that order!
 If you truly wish to grow at this time, and raise yourself from the level of an animal to a holy person worthy of receiving the Torah, you must think before you speak!
-It is your task to fulfill the mitzvos of and - "ספירת העומר" and - ספירת העומר" counting your words and deciding if they are important, necessary and befitting such a great and special Jewish person as yourself!
+It is your task to fulfill the mitzvos of order your and "אומר" and order your words and deciding if they are important, necessary and befitting such a great and special Jewish person as yourself!